medusa-project/medusa_storage/README.md

 Just jotting down some things that need attention that I'm skipping over to get the broad outlines in place.

-* MD5 check on writing.
-For S3 set the header so S3 will check automatically.
-For filesystem do a post check.
-* Modtime preservation.
-For S3 set one or more headers to be compatible with rclone/ storage gateway.
-For filesystem just set on the target after copying.
+* methods to copy/move within a root and to copy from one root to another
 * More generally, metadata.
-Send as headers to S3 or set on filesystem as appropriate.
+Send as headers to S3 or set on filesystem as appropriate and possible
-* On filesystem set the permissions after writing data.